Skip to content

 MAP (Maximal Aerobic Power) Test

-Measures aerobic endurance performance and estimates VO2 Max based on how much work you can sustain over increasing intensity.
+Measures aerobic endurance performance and provides an estimate of VO2 Max based on the highest sustainable work achieved as intensity increases.

 Why it matters